sdercolin/vlabeler-textgrid/README.md

    file (if not existing, create as `<project>/TextGrid/<wavFileName>.TextGrid`).
 3. Menu `File` -> `Export Overwriting All`: Export all the TextGrid files in the project to the corresponding original TextGrid files.

+## Tips

+1. You can click the module name labels on the left side of the tier view to switch to another module.
+2. You can click any entry in the tier view to switch to that tier and jump to the entry.
+3. You can use menu `Navigate` -> `Go to Next/Previous Sub-project` to switch between tiers.
+You can also set the keyboard shortcuts for these actions in the `Settings` -> `Preferences...` -> `Keymap` -> `Key actions` page.
+4. Dragging when multiple tiers exist will be snapped to entries in other tiers.